calebmadrigal/calebmadrigal-blog/blog/content/posts/dns-tunneling-with-iodine.md

 ## Setup SSH Tunnel inside of DNS Tunnel

-Next, we are going to setup an SSH tunnel INSIDE of the DNS Tunnel.
+Next, we are going to setup an [SSH tunnel](calebmadrigal.com/how-to-ssh-tunnel/) INSIDE of the DNS Tunnel.
 This will both setup a SOCKS proxy that will allow you to direct your network traffic through, and will secure your network traffic (at least between you and your server).
+For more information on SSH Tunneling and how it works, check out [this article](calebmadrigal.com/how-to-ssh-tunnel/).

 Run this on your client to setup an SSH Tunnel: